 A Business Is Not Eligible To File For Chapter 13

 Business owners can file for Chapter 13 if they choose to file as an individual debtor.
-Debts related to the business can be included if he or she is the only one who is liable for the debts.
+Debts related to the business can be included if he or she is the only one liable for the debts.
 The only exception to this rule is individuals who are financial brokers.

 You Must Have Enough Income